NixOS/rfcs/rfcs/0049-flakes.md

 and Hydra repositories:

     # An indirection through the flake registry.
-    inputs.nixpkgs.uri = "nixpkgs";
+    inputs.nixpkgs.url = "nixpkgs";

     # A GitHub repository.
-    inputs.import-cargo.uri = "github:edolstra/import-cargo";
+    inputs.import-cargo.url = "github:edolstra/import-cargo";

-If the `uri` attribute is omitted, it defaults to the attribute name.
+If the `url` attribute is omitted, it defaults to the attribute name.
 Thus,

     inputs.nixpkgs = {};

-is equivalent to `inputs.nixpkgs.uri = "nixpkgs";`.
+is equivalent to `inputs.nixpkgs.url = "nixpkgs";`.

 Each input is fetched, evaluated and passed to the `outputs` function as a set of attributes with the same name as the corresponding